NeffIsBack/WinSCPPasswdExtractor/README.md

 # WinSCP Password Extractor
-WinSCP stores ssh session passwords in an encoded format in either the registry or a file called WinSCP.ini.
+WinSCP stores ssh session passwords in an encoded format in either the registry or a config file called WinSCP.ini.

-This python script searches in the winscp default locations to extract stored credentials.
+This python script searches in the WinSCP default locations to extract stored credentials for the current user, when executed locally on the target.
+If a WinSCP.ini config file is already present the script can decode stored credentials as seen below.
+To gather WinSCP credentials from a remote target or a range of targets there is a module present for the pentesting Tool [CrackMapExec](https://github.com/Porchetta-Industries/CrackMapExec) called "winscp_dump".

-These default file locations are:
+These default locations are:
+- registry
 - %APPDATA%\WinSCP.ini
 - %USER%\Documents\WinSCP.ini